d4t4s3c/OffensiveReverseShellCheatSheet/README.md

 Welcome to the `Offensive Reverse Shell (Cheat Sheet)`, a comprehensive repository curated specifically for **Red Team Operations**, **Penetration Testing**, and **Security Research**.
 This repository contains a variety of **reverse shell** payloads crafted in different languages and configurations to suit diverse scenarios and environments.

+> [!WARNING]
+> The content of this repository is strictly intended for educational purposes and authorized security testing in controlled environments only.

 ## Table of Contents:

 - [Bash](#bash)